EpicOrange/riichi_advanced/documentation/documentation_json.md

 So the first level of array joins all its elements with AND, the second level of array joins with OR, and the third level of array joins with AND, and so on.
 Because complex conditions are defined by the nesting level of arrays, conditions with arguments cannot be defined using arrays, which is why conditions with arguments look like `{"name": <name>, "opts": [<args>]}` instead.

 This concludes the overview of basic concepts in Riichi Advanced rulesets.
-Note that for the riichi button, the last condition in `show_when` is a `match` condition, and it is used extensively in Riichi Advanced to check for tenpai, to check for yaku, and to check for anything involving the hand.
+Note that for the riichi button, the last condition in `show_when` is a `match` condition, and it is used extensively in Riichi Advanced:

+- to check for tenpai, like here
+- to check which yaku to award
+- and to check for the existence of tiles in any zone in general.

 It is also the most complex condition by far, so it gets its own explainer section below.
 It is not a basic concept so feel free to skip it and proceed to the [full documentation](#rulesetjson-full-documentation).

 ## The `match` condition and match specifications